What is Inflation?

 - Cause– The action that caused the change in price.

 - Effect– The change in the price of an item – what is typically referred to as inflation or deflation.

 It is important to understand both components because frequently you will read about how excessive money printing leads to high-inflation.
-On the surface this seems logical.
-However in 2008 the Federal Reserve announced a program called Quantitative Easing (QE).
+On the surface, this seems logical.
+However, in 2008 the Federal Reserve announced a program called Quantitative Easing (QE).
 There have been multiple versions of this from 2008 to 2014.
 One of the intentions of these programs was to boost price levels and prevent deflation in the US.
 Some people refer to this program as printing money or monetary inflation.
-However this “money printing” has not had the desired affect.
+However this “money printing” has not had the desired effect.
 Commodity prices, wages, and the price of goods and services have not necessarily risen due to this monetary inflation.
-If this cause and affect relationship was clear, then the US should have high inflation.
+If this cause and effect relationship was clear, then the US should have high inflation.

 But, we don’t.

 Actually the “deflation” that scares economists and the Fed alike is still an issue.
 Despite multiple quantitative easing programs, the US is not experiencing the growth that is desired.

 Each month we publish the Inflation Monitor.
 This publication tracks inflation and deflation based on publicly available data as well as some internal measures.
 Each issue contains all of this data, a summary of the data and some relevant charts to review.
 We also review certain issues that are more topical and relevant at the time.
 For more inflation about the Inflation Monitor, you can sign up here to receive it each month directly to your inbox.